By Grace Wampold, 18, Staff WriterOriginally Published: November 6, 2017Revised: November 7, 2019

 Have you ever wondered where the clitoris is?
 Or if the G-spot really exists?
 What is the deal with female anatomy and pleasure?
-Answers to these questions are not always straightforward, but hopefully some of the facts I am about to dish out can lead you in the right direction when it comes to understanding female anatomy and pleasing yourself or your partner.
+Answers to these questions are not always straightforward.
+Hopefully some of the facts I am about to dish out can help you understand female anatomy and pleasing yourself or your partner.

 Anatomy Is Not Identity